roscoejp/computer-setups/README.md

 - Things that can be installed via homebrew and don't have configs = brewfile
 - Things that can't be homebrewed = topic/install.sh
 - All installs should check if apps are already installed (should be idempotent)
+- Put stuff into the brewfile first to see if it configs using dotfiles.
+If it does move it into a topic.

 ## Logrotate bash history but keep last N lines
 TLDR: https://kowalcj0.github.io/posts/2019/logrotate-bash-history/